pymupdf/PyMuPDF/docs/tutorial.rst

     doc2.insert_pdf(doc1, from_page = len(doc1) - 10) # last 10 pages
     doc2.save("first-and-last-10.pdf")

 More can be found in the :ref:`Document` chapter.
-Also have a look at `PDFjoiner.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/PDFjoiner.py>`_.
+Also have a look at `PDFjoiner.py`_.

 Embedding Data
 ---------------

 PDFs can be used as containers for abitrary data (executables, other PDFs, text or binary files, etc.) much like ZIP archives.

 PyMuPDF fully supports this feature via :ref:`Document` *embfile_** methods and attributes.
-For some detail read :ref:`Appendix 3`, consult the Wiki on `embedding files <https://github.com/pymupdf/PyMuPDF/wiki/Dealing-with-Embedded-Files>`_, or the example scripts `embedded-copy.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-copy.py>`_, `embedded-export.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-export.py>`_, `embedded-import.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-import.py>`_, and `embedded-list.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-list.py>`_.
+For some detail read :ref:`Appendix 3`, consult the Wiki on `dealing with embedding files`_, or the example scripts `embedded-copy.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-copy.py>`_, `embedded-export.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-export.py>`_, `embedded-import.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-import.py>`_, and `embedded-list.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embedded-list.py>`_.

 Saving